-As a result of the on-going global pandemic and subsequent uncertainty that this presents, the Directors have continued to monitor the appropriateness of the going concern basis for the Company, both throughout the year and beyond the balance sheet date, for a period of at least 12 months.
+The Directors have continued to monitor the appropriateness of the going concern basis for the Company, both throughout the year and beyond the balance sheet date, for a period of at least 12 months.

-Management has performed an assessment to determine whether there are any material uncertainties that could cast significant doubt on the ability of the Company to continue as a going concern, specifically as a result of the impact of COVID-19; no significant issues have been noted.
+Management has performed an assessment to determine whether there are any material uncertainties that could cast significant doubt on the ability of the Company to continue as a going concern; no significant issues have been noted.
 In reaching this conclusion, management considered:

-- The financial impact of the uncertainty on the Company's balance sheet; - Severe but plausible downside scenarios as part of their assessment including scenarios with a significant reduction in revenues; - The Company's liquidity position based on current and projected cash resources; and

-The operational resilience with respect to the impact of the pandemic on existing IT and infrastructure.
+- The financial impact of any uncertainty on the Company's balance sheet; - Severe but plausible downside scenarios as part of their assessment including scenarios with a significant reduction in revenues; - The Company's liquidity position based on current and projected cash resources; and - The operational resilience of existing IT and infrastructure.